DinoChiesa/Apigee-Unified-Auth-Sharedflow-Example/README.md

 on the Pre-Proxy flowhook, so that it always executes for every proxy.
 (This example does not show this. )

 ## A Working Example

 This repo contains an example that shows how this works.

+The sample shows how you can attach a custom attribute called `required-auth-variant` to an API Product, then reference that attribute at runtime to check the credential type that must be used in inbound requests.

-You need the following pre-requisites:
+To run this sample, you need the following pre-requisites:
 - an Apigee X project
 - a bash-compatible shell
 - [apigeecli](https://github.com/apigee/apigeecli/blob/main/docs/apigeecli.md)